Unis (group)

-Unis (stylized in all caps or as U&iS) is a South Korean girl group formed and managed by F&F Entertainment through the survival reality show, Universe Ticket.
-The group consist of Hyeonju, Nana, Gehlee, Kotoko, Yunha, Elisia, Yoona, and Seowon.
+Unis (stylized in all caps or as U&iS) was a South Korean girl group formed and managed by F&F Entertainment through the survival reality show, Universe Ticket.
+The group consisted of Hyeonju, Nana, Gehlee, Kotoko, Yunha, Elisia, Yoona, and Seowon.
 They debuted on March 27, 2024, with the extended play (EP) We Unis.
+The group disbanded on September 26, 2026 following the end of their contract term.